s7u512/NSSO-77-SAS/README.md

 1. [Situation Assessment Survey of Agricultural Households 2019: A Statistical Note by Aparajita Bakshi](http://ras.org.in/situation_assessment_survey_of_agricultural_households_2019_a_statistical_note)
 2. [The Situation Assessment Surveys: An Evaluation by Biplab Sarkar](http://ras.org.in/index.php?Article=the_situation_assessment_surveys&q=biplab&keys=biplab)

-The full list of unit-level datasets and documentation associated with this can be found [here](https://mospi.gov.in/web/mospi/download-tables-data/-/reports/view/templateFour/25302?q=TBDCAT) or [here](https://mospi.gov.in/unit-level-data-report-nss-77-th-round-schedule-331-january-2019-%E2%80%93-december-2019land-and-livestock).
+The unit-level data and documentation associated with this can be found [here](http://microdata.gov.in/nada43/index.php/catalog/157)

-Please remember that archive.org can be used to access the website links if needed.
+The full list of unit-level datasets and documentation associated with this used to be found [here](https://mospi.gov.in/web/mospi/download-tables-data/-/reports/view/templateFour/25302?q=TBDCAT) or [here](https://mospi.gov.in/unit-level-data-report-nss-77-th-round-schedule-331-january-2019-%E2%80%93-december-2019land-and-livestock).
+One way to obtain the files is through archive.org.

 ## 2. Approach